ProgramIsFun/EonGraph/README.md

 | 5 | Useful Scripts       |  for database management, etc     | [EonGraph-UsefulScripts](https://github.com/ProgramIsFun/EonGraph-UsefulScripts)          | Test code before backend integration.            |
 | 6 | Schema Management          | Graph schema definitions for backend and other components        | [EonGraph-Schema](https://github.com/ProgramIsFun/EonGraph-Schema)      | Schema shared across the project.                |

+## Meaning of this project
+1. Just want to have a tool that visualization the connection between things in life.
+I believe a force directed 3D graph is appropriate.
+With such connections, I believe it is easier to find something quickly by go through the hops starting from one node to some other node.